-This is a suggested academic plan.
+This is a suggested academic plan for full-time students.
 Students may make adjustments and consult the current Undergraduate Catalog for course prerequisites.

-Denotes classes that satisfy a requirement where there may be other class choices available, please see your advisor for full course list.
+^{}Denotes classes that satisfy a requirement where there may be other class choices available, please see your advisor for full course list.

-^ Denotes general Elective to be taken only if needed; please see your advisor for options.
+[^] Denotes general Elective to be taken only if needed; please see your advisor for options.